howderek/TigerAPI/docs/Registration-Documentation-(Participant).md

 ---

 **PUT /v1/registration/participant/{:id}** <br />
 Updates an participant registration.
 Requires requester to have either the ADMIN or STAFF permission.
 Identical to `PUT /v1/registration/participant`.

+**DELETE /v1/registration/participant**<br />
+Delete an participant registration.

+**DELETE /v1/registration/participant/{:id}** <br />
+Delete an participant registration.
+Requires requester to have either the ADMIN or STAFF permission.
+Identical to `DELETE /v1/registration/participant`.